 Make sure that your mask is prepped for your dive and that it seals properly, no one wants to waste their air on clearing their mask every 2 minutes (there’s too much to see).
 These can also be a sign of more serious trouble ahead and be a source of added stress, which needlessly elevates your breathing rate.
 To avoid this, have your equipment serviced regularly by professionals.
 It really is as simple as that!

-The best way to conserve air when you dive is to learn how to breathe properly underwater using your scuba equipment.
+So how can we conserve air when diving?
+The best way to conserve air when you dive is to learn how to breathe properly underwater using your scuba diving regulator.
 Forget short shallow breaths as this will shorten your air supply.
-Think yoga.
+Think about yoga.
 Breathe slowly, both inhale and exhale deeply, but comfortably.
-What you want to avoid is taking short shallow breaths, this will shorten your air supply because your body won’t absorb enough oxygen with each breath you take.
-Don’t try to hold your breath!
-Why not practice breathing deeply at home?

 5. Stay Shallow